rperdomo/rperdomo.github.io/_posts/2012-09-12-my-first-post.md

 ---
-layout: post
+layout: default
 title: My first blog post
 ---

-Hello everione this is my first post
+This is my second post try on this post